G-DLP/gdlp.co.uk/content/info.md

 I suffer a pie-chart of freelancing.
 I am an Associate Lecturer at Central Saint Martins & I assist an author.
 But the biggest slice of my pie is [The White Pube](https://thewhitepube.com), a website I have been running with [Zarina Muhammad](http://zarinamuhammad.com) since 2015.
 We published our debut book [Poor Artists](https://www.penguin.co.uk/books/455873/poor-artists-by-pube-gabrielle-de-la-puente-and-zarina-muhammad-aka-the-white/9780241633762) in 2024 with Particular Press, Penguin, in the UK & with Prestel in North America.
 It was shortlisted & highly commended for the 2025 Gordon Burn Prize, and shortlisted for the Bread & Roses prize too.

-If I did not also suffer Long Covid, I think I would have been an incredibly annoying digital nomad.
+If I did not also suffer POTS, I think I would have been an incredibly annoying digital nomad.
 As luck would have it, I am at home almost all of the time with two cats called Coco and Piranesi.
 I knit most days, play Overwatch every week with my cousins, and my online tutor in Chile is doing a good job of answering la llamada de mi sangre.
 I still find plenty to write about.

 ## FOLLOW >